goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 ##### GPT ASAP

-Generative Pre-trained Transformer is a decoder only auto-regressive model which was first pre-trained on a humongous amount of data using a language modeling method then fine-tuned on a much smaller supervised dataset to help solve specific tasks
+Generative Pre-trained Transformer is a decoder only auto-regressive model which was first pre-trained on a humongous amount of data using a Language Modeling method then fine-tuned on a much smaller supervised dataset to help solve specific tasks

 That is a lot of ML jargon way of saying that, the authors took the transformer, got rid of the encoder, put up a lot of layers of decoder, trained it on lots of data, then fine tuned it for specific use cases.